Detailed Guide forSoftware Developers, Applications in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Software Developers, Applications in California is $121,475 annually, or $58.40 hourly.
+The median wage in 2016 for Software Developers, Applications in California was $121,475 annually, or $58.40 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Applications Software Developers generally receive medical, dental, and life insurance; vacation; sick leave; and retirement plans from their employers.
 Some companies also offer stock options.
 Those who are self-employed must provide their own insurance and retirement.